derkalle4/python3-idotmatrix-client/README.md

 ##### --address (required)

 Specifies the address of the pixel display device.
+Use "auto" to use the first available device (automatically looking for IDM-* devices in range).

 ```sh
 ./run_in_venv.sh --address 00:11:22:33:44:ff